-The International Agency for Research on Cancer declared glyphosate, the active ingredient in such common weed killers as Roundup to be a "probable carcinogen".
-Listed under Grade 2A, the agency considers it less harmful than asbestos or radiation, but still of serious public concern.
+The International Agency for Research on Cancer declared glyphosate, the active ingredient in a common weed killer like Roundup to be a "probable carcinogen."
+Listed under Grade 2A, ARC considers it less harmful than asbestos or radiation but still dangerous.

 It is not yet certain what causes MCL, but it is believed that genetic and environmental factors play fairly equal roles.
 The most commonly affected demographic are men (75%) in their late 50s or early 60s.
 Exposure to radiation or occupational exposure to dioxin and glyphosate has been shown to play a role, with the amount of contact increasing the chances of developing the disease.

-It is believed that the surfactant and glyphosate combination that makes up most brand name pesticides is more dangerous than the active ingredient by itself, the soapy surfactant acting to help glyphosate permeate the skin.
+It is believed that the surfactant and glyphosate combination that makes up most brand-name pesticides is more dangerous than the active ingredient by itself, the soapy surfactant acting to help glyphosate permeate the skin.
 That's why small operators that use individual sprayers in the line of their work are especially at risk.
-Occupations may include:

 Treatments for mantle cell lymphoma include: